 - Allowing carbon dioxide to release from the ferment.
 As the bacteria multiply, the sauerkraut will release carbon dioxide.
 This gas needs to escape somewhere or eventually, your jar of sauerkraut will turn into a bomb of sauerkraut.
 You can avoid exploding kraut with a regular jar just by “burping” it (opening the jar to let some of the gas out) every day or so.
-There are special fermentation lids that also have airlocks that do the burping for you.
+There are also special fermentation lids that also have airlocks that do the burping for you.

 You’ll be shocked at how easy the process is.
 I promise you can do this!
 Here is a step-by-step tutorial showing you how to make sauerkraut:

 Step 1: Shred or Thinly Slice Your Cabbage

 You can do this with a sharp knife, a mandolin slicer, or the shredding blade of your food processor.
 In general, the thinner the cabbage is shredded, the easier it is to pack it into the jar and get a good ferment going.
 I do tend to enjoy the texture of slightly thicker cabbage though—it’s a personal preference thing!